 Property taxes, which provide 25% of governmental revenues (including transfers), decreased in FY 2008 as a result of statutorily mandated millage rate roll-back and restrictions on increasing millage rates in the future.
 However, provisions in the legislation allow for overriding millage caps by a super majority of the City Commission or by referendum.
 A constitutional amendment approved in January 2008 led to a reduction in taxable values for local governments.
 The amendment provided for an increase in the homestead exemption, a cap of 10% on increases in the assessment of non-homesteaded properties and portability of the homestead exemption for those individuals moving within the state.
-Since FY 2009, weaker economic conditions due to the Great Recession have led to further declines in taxable values.
-The FY 2013 taxable property values for Tallahassee decreased by 5.0% from FY 2012 values.
-However, taxable values are expected to stabilize in FY 2014 and then are expected to increase modestly through the remainder of the decade.
+Since FY 2009, weaker economic conditions due to the

+Great Recession have led to further declines in taxable values.
 To partially compensate for the decrease in property values, the millage rate for FY 2010 was increased from 3.21 mills to 3.70 mills.
 The rate increase, coupled with declining assessed values, provided approximately the same amount of revenue in FY 2012 as budgeted for FY 2009.